patinnc/oppat/README.md

 I've added a CPU block diagram feature.
 Here is a video of running Geekbench on Haswell:
 [![Geekbench - the movie](https://youtu.be/-4nzrBCmFw4)](https://youtu.be/-4nzrBCmFw4 "Geekbench - the movie")
+And here is an excel file of the data in the movie:  [excel file from geekbench the movie](geekbench_movie.xlsx)

 I've added a full sample HTML sample file below.
 See [Intel Haswell with CPU diagram 4-CPU chip, linux OS, html file with 50+ hw events via perf sampling](sample_html_files/lnx_haswell_cpu_diagram_mem_bw7.html). cpu_diagram features:
-- start with a block diagram svg,
+- start with a block diagram svg from WikiChip.org (used with permission),
 - look at the resource constraints (such as max BW, max bytes/cycle on various paths, minimum cycles/uop, etc),
 - compute metrics for the resource usage
 - display the resource usage info in a table (along with an estimate of whether the CPU is stalled due to the usage).
 Below is a PNG image of the table.
 The html table (but not the PNG) has popup info when you hover over fields.
 The table shows that: